lawrencec/chauffeur/README.md

 ### Coverage

-A coverage report can be found in target/lcov-report/index.html after the following command
+A coverage report can be found in target/lcov-report/index.html after the following command (requires global and non-global install of mocha)

 ``` bash